-Melissa Langer is a documentary filmmaker and cinematographer based in Oakland.
+Melissa Langer is a documentary director and DP based in Philadelphia.
 She holds an MFA in Documentary Film & Video from Stanford University and a BA in History from Carleton College.
 Her short films include Hauled Out, Treasure Island, and Terms of Intimacy.
 Her most recent film, My Aleppo, tells the story of a young Syrian family in South Africa as they communicate with the home front via Skype, watching Aleppo disintegrate and their loved ones change.
 She is the recipient of a UFVA Carole Fielding Grant and her films have premiered at Telluride Film Festival, IDFA, and MoMA's Doc Fortnight.